A B O U T U S

 He is also a singing teacher, and his desire to encourage singers to achieve their full potential is what led him to found the Salisbury Chamber Chorus.
 It is now a choir that offers Wiltshire, Hampshire and Dorset singers who don’t necessarily fit into a more traditional choral mould an opportunity to make music with a high level of ambition and expectation.

-You can find out more about Simon on his website, including information about his singing teaching. www.mcenery.co.uk
+You can find out more about Simon on his website, including information about his singing teaching. mcenery.co.uk

-Simon’s music, including The Resurrection, Requiem, and 20 Collected Songs, is published by Red Rust Music Ltd.
+Simon’s music, including Nine Angels, The Resurrection, Requiem, and 20 Collected Songs, is published by Red Rust Music Ltd. and scores are available at mcenery.co.uk.